AleksandraLaura/DietComment/3. Eukaryotic Nuclear Genome Analysis/README.md

 done
 ```
 ## Mapping
 We next mapped all reads against the RefSeq (release number 213), the NCBI nt (downloaded on 16th Sept.
-2022) and the PhyloNorway plant database (Database composition and construction followed Kjaer et al 2022 and the build is described in details here: https://github.com/miwipe/KapCopenhagen, including the download of the NCBI taxonomy into a /taxonomy/ folder).
+2022) and the PhyloNorway plant database (Database composition and construction followed Kjaer et al 2022 and the build is described in details here: https://github.com/miwipe/KapCopenhagen, including the download of the NCBI taxonomy into a /taxonomy/ folder, see details here https://github.com/miwipe/ngsLCA).

 First, we link the data to the data folder and make a list of the samples